Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 A more extensive example with epoch locking, dual encoder synchronisation is available from [=PythonFFmpegIngest=].
 In this case a patch is used to add correct audio timescale and epoch time offset to FFmpeg.

-An example of CAMF and DASH/HLS ingest can be achieved in FFMpeg using DASH muxer.
+An example of CMAF and DASH/HLS ingest can be achieved using the DASH muxer.
 An example script is shown below as provided by fflabs.

 <pre><code class="inlinecode">